About our Golden Thread Advocacy Programme

 The Social Services and Well-being (Wales) Act 2014 came into force on the 6 April 2016 and it will have a big impact on the types of Local Authority services that are delivered and how they are delivered in Wales.
 It puts people right at the heart of service delivery.
 It also means that in certain circumstances local authorities must ensure that an individual has access to advocacy.

 Independent Professional Advocacy is a service that can support someone to participate fully in decisions about their well-being and ensure that their views, wishes and feelings are heard, respected and taken account of.
 Advocacy supports people to have their rights upheld, to express their views and opinions, to make decisions about things that affect them, and if necessary to represent people's views at meetings.

-The programme's key aims are
+The programme's key aims were

 - To support the commissioning of independent professional advocacy through a sustainable, strategic approach.

 - To improve the availability of advocacy services to adults across Wales